 - 19. Customized employment; - 20.
-Other goods and services determined necessary for the achievement of a competitive integrated employment outcome. - C. An Administrative Waiver Request can be submitted by client to the Administrator of Vocational Rehabilitation or designee in certain instances where extenuating circumstances occur specifying exactly which service waiver is being requested for, the amount of funds needed to obtain the service, how the service is necessary and imperative to achieve current vocational goal in IPE or to the Administrator of SBVI if client is SBVI client.
+Other goods and services determined necessary for the achievement of a competitive integrated employment outcome. - C. An Administrative Waiver Request can be submitted by client to the Administrator of Vocational Rehabilitation or designee in certain instances where extenuating circumstances occur specifying exactly which service waiver is being requested for, the amount of funds needed to obtain the service, how the service is necessary and imperative to achieve current vocational goal in IPE.
 In addition, client would submit an explanation of alternative methods that were explored, including comparable benefits, to obtain the service with other steps taken to achieve vocational goal.